RunOnFlux/flux-mini-fdm/README.md

 IMPORTANT: Use the provided haproxy config file in `conf` folder as the template.
 The provided haproxy configuration file comes with the "resolver docker" directive to permit DNS run-time resolution on backend hosts (see https://github.com/gesellix/docker-haproxy-network)

-To enable stats UI you can map it to the container port `8080`.
+To enable stats UI you can bind it to the container port `8080`.

 ### Custom ACME server